henrikgruner/PoseEstimation/3D-Pose/README.md

 An entire batch from a test set (100 examples)
 ![overview](https://github.com/henrikgruner/PoseEstimation/blob/master/3D-Pose/git_imgs/batch.png)

+These rendering were created with the original ModelNet10, and not ModelNet10-SO3, as rendering is required.
+Feel free to contact me if you have any questions regarding the illustrations of the estimations.

 ## References
 [1] Liao, S., Gavves, E., & Snoek, C. G. Supplementary Material Spherical Regression: Learning Viewpoints, Surface Normals and 3D Rotations on n-Spheres.